 And then, there are cases of depression so severe that pharmaceutical and psychological therapy are powerless to help.
 In this stage, the disorder is referred to as treatment-resistant depression, and it is alarmingly frequent—it’s estimated that around 30% of patients with Major Depressive Disorder fall in this category.

-Psychedelic-assisted healing of depression is becoming a legitimate topic for research today.
+Psychedelic-assisted healing of depression is becoming a legitimate topic of research.

 So, it’s clear that the traditional methods need to be supplemented.
 This is one reason why psychedelic-assisted healing of depression is becoming a legitimate topic for research today.
 The results are slowly coming in, and they are intriguing, or is some instances, very promising.